 Removing purple loosestrife from Maber Flats, BC (Photo by NCC)

-Purple loosestrife: Identified by the International Union for the Conservation of Nature as one of the world’s worst invading species, a single purple loosestrife plant can produce over 2 million seeds each year!
+Purple loosestrife: Identified by the International Union for Conservation of Nature as one of the world’s worst invading species, a single purple loosestrife plant can produce over 2 million seeds each year!
 This species was introduced to North America from Europe in the 1800s for ornamental and medicinal purposes.
 In fact, it is still sold as an ornamental plant in some places.
 Purple loosestrife crowds out most native vegetation and can create near-monocultures.
-From 1992-1994, two beetles and two weevils from Europe were released as a biological control and seem to be reducing the numbers of this plant.
+From 1992 to 1994, two beetles and two weevils from Europe were released as a biological control and seem to be reducing the numbers of this plant.

 Provinces/territories where this species is found: BC, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, PEI, Newfoundland and Labrador

 Check out Canada's top 10 invasive plant species below:

 Invasive plant species

 We all have an important role to play in preventing the introduction and spread of invasive species.
 Many invasive plants, such as purple loosestrife and Japanese knotweed, started out in our gardens.
 We can all play a role in auditing our properties to ensure we aren’t growing plants that have a track record of escaping and invading natural habitats.

 One of the most exciting aspects of conservation today is that we can play a role in identifying and reporting invasive plants, especially where they have recently expanded into new places.
 By reporting invasive plants to local weed inspectors, provincial invasive species councils or using phone apps such as iNaturalist, land managers can respond quickly and control invasive plants before they can gain a foothold and become a problem.